dancingsushii/geo-specific-diffpriv/README.md

 ```
 The parameters can be changed for testing purposes.
 Some rules are below.

-In case there are any problems with the bash script, please run:
+In case there are any permissions problems with the bash script, please run:
 ```
 chmod 777 upload_csv.sh
 ```